Let's talk about retransmission timeouts (RTOs). What are they and what can you do about them?

 Reveal(x) spots RTOs by simulating the TCP state machines at the endpoints of the connection and inferring when problems occur, detecting issues such as bad congestion avoidance, Nagle delays, and PAWS drops.

 In a real-world example, we received a call from one of our customers about a very high number of RTOs on some key servers.
-He asked us to help him validate and analyze the data.
+He asked us to help him validate and analyze the data, including identifying the specific TCP retransmission causes.
 We looked at the data together, and sure enough, during traffic spikes, the RTO metric would climb to approximately eight million.
 Because the Reveal(x) UI allows for easy drill-down, we were able to quickly determine that the majority of the RTOs could be traced to a single blade enclosure and two specific server instances.

 Using this information, we pinpointed the problem quickly, allowing for a nearly immediate mean time to resolution (MTTR).
-The RTO metric helps to identify packet loss and to locate the congested links.
+The RTO metric helps to identify packet loss and to locate the congested links, shedding light on the TCP retransmission causes.
 There are a few areas within the network that could be likely causes: duplex mismatch on the switch, a bad cable, bad checksums, or driver issue.
-In this customer's case, we found an incorrect flow control setting.
-After adjusting this setting, the RTOs dropped by more than 90%, which was a big win for our customer and for the applications running on their servers.
+In this customer's case, we found an incorrect flow control setting, which was one of the key TCP retransmission causes.
+After adjusting this setting, the RTOs dropped by more than 90%, which was a big win for our customer and for the applications running on its servers.